-Outlook is the email and calendar product for Office 365.
+Outlook is the email and calendar product for Microsoft 365 (previously Office 365).
 Outlook uses industry-leading technologies to deliver you anywhere access to a powerful suite of email and calendar features.
-Each user gets 50GB of storage for email data, and with this kind of room, you won’t have to worry about quickly filling up your email inbox.
+Each user gets 100GB of storage for email data, and with this kind of room, you won’t have to worry about quickly filling up your email inbox.

 Outlook is available through multiple platforms, allowing access in the way that works best for you.
-A version of Outlook is available through online access, a client you can download, as well as a mobile app.
+Outlook is available through Microsoft 365’s online portal, a desktop client you can download, as well as mobile apps.
 The important thing to remember is that no matter how you access your email and calendar, Outlook moves with you.
 Your data automatically syncs back and forth across all your devices, giving you a consistent experience no matter where, how, or when you access your email and calendar.

 Check out the multiple ways you can access your email and calendar via Outlook below:

-Outlook 2010, 2013, 2016 desktop clients offer the full suite of email and calendar functionality.
+The Outlook desktop client offers the full suite of email and calendar functionality.
 The Outlook desktop client is a program that must be installed on a user’s computer.
 While all basic and advanced email, calendar, and address book features are available, the Outlook desktop clients have little mobility unless installed on a laptop.

 The Outlook desktop client is recommended for those who: